SAGE Scholars Program

 - Place into Math 143 or Math 144 (SAT Math 540-650, ACT Math 23-28, or Boise State math placement test)*

 - Have evidence of prior strong academic achievement

-*There is some flexibility in this.
-Students who initially place into Math 143 or 144 and subsequently place into Math 170 may be admitted into the program on a case-by-case basis.
+There is some flexibility in this.
+Students who initially place into Math 143 or 144 and subsequently placed into a higher math course may be admitted into the program on a case-by-case basis.
 Students who place into Math 108 (ACT 18-22, SAT 430-539) may be eligible with additional conditions.
-Students who place into Math 175 or higher will not be considered.

 Do you have questions about the SAGE Scholars program or your SAGE Scholarship award?
 Please contact firstname.lastname@example.org or email@example.com.